Versaperm Vapour Permeability measurement

 Vapour permeabilities of polymers

-Ref: Water Vapor Permeation in Plastics, Paul E. Keller, Richard, Kouzes, January 2017.
+Ref: Water vapour Permeation in Plastics, Paul E. Keller, Richard, Kouzes, January 2017.
 Rev 1

 Typical physical properties